killer4639/verisimilitudo-codecamp/README.md

   <h3 align="center">Verisimilitudo</h3>

   <p align="center">
     An awesome website to detect image tampering.
-Made with Love from the team challengeCraving for  <a href="https://dare2compete.com/o/code-camp-20-indian-society-for-technical-education-students-chapter-srm-ncr-campus-150657">Code.Camp 2.0</a>
+Made with Love by the team challengeCraving for  <a href="https://dare2compete.com/o/code-camp-20-indian-society-for-technical-education-students-chapter-srm-ncr-campus-150657">Code.Camp 2.0</a>
     <br />
     <a href="https://github.com/anikashc/verisimilitudo-codecamp"><strong>Explore the docs »</strong></a>
     <br />